 I turned fourteen in August, 1967, when the Summer of Love was flowering on the hilly streets of San Francisco.
-As I write these words, in the summer of 2007, four decades have passed since the first hippies who gathered on Haight Street were deemed, by the press and the public, to be the hairy harbingers of a peaceful revolution.
-The accepted opinion of that period tended to regard the hippies with equal measures of jealous fear and envious curiosity, but I felt a distinct kinship to them, and I was strongly drawn to many elements of their amiable philosophy.
+As I write these words, more than forty summers have come and gone since the first hippies who gathered on Haight Street were deemed, by the press and the public, to be the hairy harbingers of a peaceful revolution.
+The accepted opinion of that period, as expressed by those who prided themselves in upholding the narrow rules of convention, tended to regard the hippies with equal measures of jealous fear, spiteful condemnation, and envious curiosity, but I always felt a distinct kinship to them, and I was strongly drawn to many elements of their amiable philosophy.

 I was growing up in the Bay Area in those days, living out my teen years in the stale confines of a quiet suburb that was an hour away from San Francisco, and I remember, with a fond clarity that has never dimmed, going across the Bay Bridge to get a good look at the exciting happenings in Haight-Ashbury.
 My friend, Sam, and I got up early, taking a Greyhound bus into the city and arriving downtown at the main terminal in late morning.
 We knew where we wanted to go within the city, but we did not know how to get there, so we were somewhat uncertain of what to do next.
 When we happened to see a young man with long hair walking down the street, we decided that we might as well follow him.
 We hoped that he would lead us to our chosen destination.